-Abram N. Shulsky is a senior fellow at Hudson Institute, where he has worked on Middle East issues and the ideological aspects of the fight against terrorism.
-His current research program includes an investigation into how the U.S. can best prepare for the economic and financial aspects of a long-term competition with China.
+Abram N. Shulsky is a senior fellow at Hudson Institute, where he works on Middle East issues and the ideological aspects of the fight against terrorism.
+His current research program includes an investigation into how the US can best prepare for the economic and financial aspects of a long-term competition with China.

 Dr. Shulsky is the author of the first edition of a college text book on intelligence, Silent Warfare: Understanding the World of Intelligence, and the co-editor, with Gary J. Schmitt, of the second and third editions.
 His articles on intelligence and arms control have appeared in a number of journals.
-Dr. Shulsky received his undergraduate education at Cornell University, majoring in mathematics, and did his graduate work at the University of Chicago, where he earned his M.A. and Ph.D. degrees in political science.
+Dr. Shulsky received his undergraduate education at Cornell University, majoring in mathematics, and earned his MA and PhD in political science at the University of Chicago.

 Republican presidential candidate Donald Trump speaks about his foreign policy positions during an event sponsored by The Center for the National Interest, at The Mayflower Hotel, in Washington, Wednesday, April 27, 2016.
 (Al Drago/CQ Roll Call)